Speech title: Neurophysiological signaling of brain predictive mechanisms.

 Speech title: How does the brain talk with our mind?

-This work resulted in >200 peer-reviewed papers and six innovative IPs (listed below).
-Dr Hendler recently won the prestigious prize of leading scientist in Europe by the flagship EU program of Human Brain Project, reflecting the international appreciation for her unprecedented contribution to human brain science.
+This work resulted in >200 peer-reviewed papers and six patents and was supported by numerous national and international grants.
+Dr Hendler won several prizes including, more recently, the prestigious voucher of a leading scientist in Europe by the flagship EU program of Human Brain Project.